Theodora (wife of Theophilos): Activities as empress consort

-Reign
+Regency

 Just as had happened after the death of emperor Leo IV in 780, Theophilos's death in 842 meant that an iconoclast emperor was succeeded by his iconophile wife and their underage son.
 Unlike Leo IV's wife Irene, who later ended up deposing her son Constantine VI and ruling as empress in her own right, Theodora was not as ruthless and did not need to use as drastic methods to retain power.
 Though she was only in her late twenties, she had several able and loyal advisors and was a capable leader who inspired loyalty.
 Theodora never remarried, which allowed her to maintain her own independence and authority.

 Among Theodora's most prominent advisors and supporters were her brothers Bardas and Petronas, her close relative Sergios Niketiates, as well as the logothete and eunuch Theoktistos.
 Most of her advisors were, like her, iconophiles, though some (including Theoktistos) had been iconoclasts up until recently.
 Theoktistos and possibly Bardas had been appointed to assist Theodora by Theophilos shortly before his death.
 Theophilos also appointed Manuel, Theodora's uncle, to assist her, but he might already have been dead by this point.
-Theophilos may have been felt it important to appoint such experienced officials to assist Theodora due to the previous reign of Irene.
+Theophilos may have felt it important to appoint such experienced officials to assist Theodora due to the previous reign of Irene.
 There is no evidence to suggest that he did so because of Theodora's religious convictions.
 Shortly after becoming senior ruler, Theodora was criticized by an ascetic holy man by the name of Symeon, to whom she is said to have responded "Since you have reached this conclusion, depart from me.
 For as I received and learned from my spouse and husband, I will rule with a firm hand.
 You will see."